hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 ## 📋 Requirements

 Your task is to create the Android App according to the principles of Clean Code with a distinct separation of the representation level from the repository level.
-The App shall not require a real API, so please mock any action that would normally require an API-Call.
+The App shall not require a real API, so please mock any API calls or the websocket.

 ### 🎨 UI Requirements